nguyentumine/AIO-Boot/AIO/Tools/wimlib64/README.txt

 but was designed primarily for UNIX, you may want to consider SquashFS (http://squashfs.sourceforge.net/).
 However, you may find that wimlib works surprisingly well on UNIX.
-It will store hard links and symbolic links, and it has optional support for storing UNIX owners, groups, modes, and special files such as device nodes and FIFOs.
+It will store hard links and symbolic links, and it supports storing standard UNIX file permissions (owners, groups, and modes);
+special files such as device nodes and FIFOs; and extended attributes.
 Actually, I use it to back up my own files on Linux!

                                     HISTORY